-- The 2021 performance-based grants are earned to the extent performance goals are achieved over a three-year performance period.
-Each NEO was granted a target number of 2021 performance-based deferred shares and may earn between 50% and 200% of the target number depending upon achieved performance against pre-determined performance goals.
-However, if threshold performance is not achieved for both performance goals, then no 2021 performance-based deferred shares will vest. - The Compensation Committee approved the following performance goals for the 2021 performance-based awards: (i) revenue; and (ii) operating income.
-The Company believes the financial metrics of revenue and operating income are well aligned with stockholder value creation and are currently the best indicators of Company performance annually and over multi-year periods.
-We are continually reviewing financial and non-financial measures for use in our incentive compensation, which may further enhance our ability to incentivize greater operational excellence.
+- The 2022 performance-based grants are earned to the extent performance goals are achieved over a three-year performance period.
+Each NEO was granted a target number of 2022 performance-based deferred shares and may earn between 50% and 200% of the target number depending upon achieved performance against predetermined performance goals.
+However, if threshold performance is not achieved for both performance goals, then none of the 2022 performance-based deferred shares will vest. - The Compensation Committee approved the following performance goals for the 2022 performance-based awards: (i) revenue; and (ii) operating income.
+In addition, the Compensation Committee approved the introduction for 2022 of a Relative TSR modifier, pursuant to which the number of performance-based deferred shares otherwise earned based on achievement against the financial metric is increased 25%, if the Company's three-year TSR performance achieves a 75th percentile rank or greater, relative to a set of peers.
+The peer group is a composite of the S&P 1,000 Consumer Staples Index plus the Company's Compensation Peer Group, detailed above.
+The Company believes the financial metrics of revenue, operating income and relative TSR are well aligned with stockholder value creation and are currently the best indicators of Company performance annually and over multi-year periods.
 The number of earned and vested performance awards is paid in a like number of shares of our common stock.
 Generally, an NEO must be continuously employed through the end of the performance period to receive a distribution of shares.